Great Books Chicago 2020

 Great Books Chicago 2019

-This year we explored the idea that “Something Wicked This Way Comes” through these compelling texts:
+This annual weekend we explored the idea that “Something Wicked This Way Comes” through these compelling texts:

 - The Handmaid’s Tale by Margaret Atwood